razpinator/rayo/README.md

-# Functure
+# Rayo

-Functure is a readable, Python-inspired programming language that transpiles to Go.
+Rayo (read as rah-YOH) is a readable, Python-inspired programming language that transpiles to Golang.
 It emphasizes null safety, error handling, and clean syntax for building reliable applications.

+# Why Named Rayo?

+Raza's Python-inspired Language that transpiles to Golang :P

 ## Design Goals